ornithos/dynamicalSystems/README.md

 ```matlab
 addpath /your-folder-here/dynamicalSystems
 ```
 It can be added permanently to the path by adding the statement to your `startup.m` file.

+###### Dependencies
+`dynamicalSystems` depends on certain files in the `matlabUtils` package: this must also be downloaded and the top level folder added to path in the same way as above.
+Currently the MATLAB optimisation toolbox is required for learning in the IONLDS model.
+However, this can easily be replaced by a free toolbox if required.
+(The [minFunc](https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html) project is an excellent choice.)

 ### Examples